babykick/Leetcode/README.md

 The code template will be wrote into progress/hamming-distance.py

-You could change whatever by personal settings in `TEMPLATE` , `COOKIES_RAW` or others.
+To use your account, change personal settings for `TEMPLATE` , `COOKIES_RAW` or others.